uhlibraries-digital/carpenters/README.md

 ### Development

 Carpenters is built with [Angular 2](https://angular.io/) using Typescript.
+You will need to have [NodeJS](https://nodejs.org/en/) installed to run the build commands.
 The main application starts in `app/app.ts`.

-To build the application you can run one of these commands:
+To build the application you can run these commands:

+* `cd <brays directory>`
-* `npm run build` will build the application
+* `npm install` installs the required node dependancies
-* `npm run election` will build the application and start electron
+* `npm start` will build the application and start Brays
-* `npm run watch` will watch the directory for changes and re-build the application
+* `npm run watch` will watch the app directory for changes and re-build the application.
+Usefull while editing code

 ## License